-Come and hear industry experts speak on topics such as education, communication, and more.
+Come and hear industry experts speak on topics such as education, design thinking, human-machine teaming and more.
 Have you ever sat through a long presentation and lamented that there were only five minutes of content?
 Imagine if you could hear only that five minutes of targeted, compelling and maybe even provocative content... that's Ignite!
 Ignite is a presentation format that allows dynamic, high octane speakers a platform to share their passion and ideas.
 I/ITSEC's version of Ignite focuses on topics that are relevant and thought-provoking.
 So bring your short attention span and prepare to be inspired, entertained, educated and amazed by an array of talented speakers.
 Each talk is jam-packed with inspiration and information using 20 slides that auto-advance every 15 seconds, creating a fun and dynamic event.
+See online program for an updated presenter list.